 Members of the Guard or Reserves are eligible to serve if they have a VA service-connected disability, provided they are physically cleared.
-However, there is one big caveat: they are not able to receive VA compensation on the same day they receive military pay.
-To serve again, you will be required to waive either your VA pay or your military compensation.
+However, there is one big caveat: they cannot receive VA compensation on the same day they receive military pay.
+To serve again, you must waive either your VA pay or your military compensation.

 Information Found on Form 21-8951